idleberg/Bootstrap-Listr/README.md

 # Bootstrap Listr

-A simple PHP script to display folders and files on a server in a well formed list, making use of the [Bootstrap 3.2](http://getbootstrap.com) framework.
+A simple PHP script to display folders and files on a server in a well formed list, making use of the [Bootstrap](http://getbootstrap.com) framework.

 *Watch a [live demo](http://demo.idleberg.com/Bootstrap-Listr)!*